ghussain08/styled-components-theme/README.md

 };
 ```

-You can extend theme structure according to your requirements
+> You can extend theme structure according to your requirements.

 ### Easy to use Theme Provider